Sourdough Brandon Logo

 4. Overnight Proof

-Move the covered dough to a cold spot in the refrigerator and let it proof overnight or up to 48 hours.
+Transfer to the refrigerator to proof overnight or up to 48 hours.

-The next day, or about five hours before you plan to bake your sourdough sandwich bread, remove the dough from the refrigerator and butter or oil a 8.5″x4.5″ bread loaf pan.
+The next day, remove the dough from the refrigerator and butter or oil a 8.5″x4.5″ bread loaf pan.

 Turn out the dough onto a lightly floured surface and very lightly flour the surface of the dough.